What is the purpose and philosophy of the IRP?

 Is membership limited to New York City residents?

-Members come from Long Island, Connecticut, New Jersey, Pennsylvania, and Massachusetts.
-In order to foster the sense of collegiality that is central to the program regular attendance is important.
+No, members come from all over the New York Metropolitan Area.
+In order to foster the sense of collegiality that is central to the program, regular attendance is important.
 Members should be able to travel to class through normal weather conditions.

 Do I need to have a degree to be a member?